Kiara Barnes

-Kiara Barnes is an American actor, singer and model known for The Bold and the Beautiful and Fantasy Island.
+Kiara Barnes (born 20 June 1995) is an American actress, singer and model known for The Bold and the Beautiful and Fantasy Island.

 Career

 Modeling

 Kiara Barnes began her career as a model.

 Acting

-From 2018 to 2022, she played Zoe Buckingham in the soap opera The Bold and the Beautiful.
-In 2020 she held the role of Octavia in the series Stuck with You.
+From 2018 to 2021, she played Zoe Buckingham in the soap opera The Bold and the Beautiful.
+In 2020, she held the role of Octavia in the series Stuck with You.
 In the same year she held the role of Clarissa in the television film The Wrong Wedding Planner directed by David DeCoteau.
-The following year, 2021, she played the role of Ruby Akuda in the series Fantasy Island.
+From 2021 to 2023, she played the role of Ruby Akuda in the series Fantasy Island.

 Music

 In 2018 she released an EP, titled Sirens to the Moon.